Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ---

 ## 🔄 End-to-End Automation with AWS CodePipeline
+### AWS CodePipeline

+This project uses AWS CodePipeline to orchestrate a fully automated CI/CD workflow, integrating source control, build automation, dependency resolution, artifact storage, and deployment.

+The pipeline—`nextwork-devops-cicd`—is built using Pipeline Type V2 and runs in superseded execution mode, ensuring only the latest code changes are deployed by automatically canceling outdated runs.
+This design reduces deployment risk and maintains consistency across environments.

+CodePipeline is triggered by webhook events on the GitHub `master` branch.
+It then delegates the build phase to AWS CodeBuild, which compiles and tests the application while resolving dependencies via AWS CodeArtifact.
+Build artifacts are stored in Amazon S3, and deployment is handled by AWS CodeDeploy, which updates the EC2 instance.

+Each stage is modular and purpose-built, with CodePipeline managing execution flow, enforcing success criteria, and passing artifacts between services.
+On deployment failure, automatic rollback is triggered via CodeDeploy to maintain system stability.

+Access control is enforced through the IAM role `AWSCodePipelineServiceRole-us-east-1-nextwork-devops-cicd`, which follows least-privilege principles and provides scoped permissions to all integrated services.

+This pipeline reflects a scalable, secure, and maintainable CI/CD architecture designed for fast, reliable delivery with minimal manual intervention.

+---
+---
 To orchestrate the complete CI/CD workflow, AWS CodePipeline serves as the automation backbone.
 The pipeline (`nextwork-devops-cicd`) is configured with Pipeline Type V2 and operates in superseded execution mode, which automatically cancels any in-progress runs when a newer change is detected.
 This mechanism ensures optimal resource utilization and maintains deployment consistency.

 A dedicated Amazon S3 bucket functions as the default artifact store, while the pipeline is securely governed by the IAM role `AWSCodePipelineServiceRole-us-east-1-nextwork-devops-cicd`.
 This role enables seamless and secure integration with AWS CodeBuild, CodeDeploy and Amazon S3, facilitating a robust and scalable deployment process.